IBM/terraform-ibm-z-linuxone-samples/terraform_provider_openstack/create_icic_kvm_guest/README.md

 1. Automatically create a new ICIC project for the guest.
 2. Can we create an OCP guest with Terraform in ICIC?
 I'm assuming yes, it's just a matter of actually writing it
 3. Create guest in a z/VM ICIC environment.
 It should be similar but I think I need to be more careful about the image used since it's IPL device might be different
+4. Checking hypervisor type to make sure the guest is being deployed on a KVM hypervisor?